Week 06 | Objects #

 JavaScript has multiple ways to do many things, including how to work with objects.
 Adding methods like this in the objects works and you might see it used in other people’s code.
 However, we are going to do this in a slightly different way using classes.
 We are going to learn how classes work in the next lesson.

-Jump to the next lesson to see the examples we did in class about classes.
+Jump to the next lesson to learn about classes.